Skip to main content

 The Five Pillars of Nondiscriminatory Health-Contingent Programs

-For a to be legally compliant, it must be “reasonably designed” to promote health or prevent disease.
+For a health-contingent program to be legally compliant, it must be “reasonably designed” to promote health or prevent disease.
 This standard is met by adhering to five specific requirements.
 These pillars create a structure that balances an employer’s goal of fostering a healthier workforce with an individual’s right to fair treatment, regardless of their starting health status.

 1. Annual Opportunity to Qualify ∞ The program must give every eligible individual a chance to qualify for the reward at least once per year.
 This provision ensures that wellness is not a one-time test but an ongoing process.
 From a physiological perspective, this aligns with the body’s dynamic nature; metabolic markers and health status can change over time with sustained effort, and the program must provide a recurring opportunity to demonstrate that progress.